MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

 * Answered every possible question using data-driven decision-making

-*The "Individual Statistical Details" folder is: A collection of simpler queries about the data.*
+* "Individual Statistical Details" folder is: A collection of simpler queries about the data.*